michaelkpfeifer/roon-api-browser/README.md

 ## Overview

 This package provides a convenience wrapper around Roon's `browse` API.
-And it can schedule tracks to be played by the Roon core.
-It also helps clarify what the Roon API can and cannot do.
+So far, it only shows items.
+It cannot schedule any albums or tracks.

 ## Setup